 Ash can be produced from the combustion of fuels, such as coal, plus the incineration of waste materials such as sewage sludge and medical waste.
 All of these different ashes have their own particular handling characteristics.
 Some are sticky; others, such as wood ash, can be associated with burning embers, sparking, etc. Ash can be produced in different forms; fine such as fly ash or coarse such as bottom ash which can include large clinkers well suited to be handled by the Macawber Ash Breaker.
 We have the experience and technology to address the special requirements associated with handling ash.

-Traditionally, vacuum systems, and to a lesser extend positive pressure dilute phase systems, have been used.
+Traditionally, vacuum systems, and to a lesser extent positive pressure dilute phase systems, have been used.
 Today, many users have switched to dense phase technology due to advantages such as:

 * Lower energy consumption – sometimes up to 50% less than for vacuum systems

-* Minimal pipe wear and the benefit of using regular schedule 40 carbon steel pipe
+* Minimal pipe wear and the benefit of using a regular schedule 40 carbon steel pipe

 * Reduced maintenance due to lower wear and tear to flow control valves.

-Other application examples include long-distance transfer of fly ash, fuel feed and pressure let-down systems for gasifiers.
+Other application examples include the long-distance transfer of fly ash, fuel feed, and pressure let-down systems for gasifiers.

 - Bottom ash

 - Silicon oxide